heimrichhannot/contao-newsfilter/README.md

 # Contao-Newsfilter

-Module to filter news by start date, end date and search term.
+A contao module to filter news by start date, end date and search term.